salamcast/nixbook-tile/README.md

 ---

-If at any point you're having issues with your nixbook not updating, check the auto-update-config service by running
+If at any point you're having issues with your nixbook-tile not updating, check the auto-update-config service by running

 ```
 sudo systemctl status auto-update-config
 ```

-If it shows any errors, go directly to /etc/nixbook and run
+If it shows any errors, go directly to /etc/nixbook-tile and run

 ```
 sudo git pull --rebase